 Congratulations on getting her to say yes!
 The “fun” is just beginning.
 If you thought finding the right time, place and method of proposing was tough, imagine the stress you’ll both go through when you plan your wedding ceremony and fix a place for your wedding banquet.
 Yet, the biggest decision is yet to come, when you decide where you’re going to stay.
 That discussion alone might end your marriage even before it begins, especially if he’s hoping to save money by staying near his parents.

 But couples in Singapore today find themselves in an interesting situation.
-With the property cooling measures over the past two years really bearing fruit this year, there’s actually no better time to buy your HDB flat.
+With the property cooling measures over the past five years bearing fruit, there’s actually no better time to buy your HDB flat.
 Why?
 Because both resale flats as well as new Build-To-Order flats are almost equally affordable.
 We’ll explain why you newlyweds should choose a resale flat, and calculate how easy it would be to get one today.

 Why choose a resale flat over a Build-To-Order (BTO) flat?